lewagon/dotfiles/00-Setup/TEACHERS.md

 - Introduce Karr (lecture platform) now that they have access to it.
 - Start with [terminal lecture](https://karr.lewagon.org/lectures/setup/2-terminal-101/#/)
 - Then continue with [git and Github lecture](https://karr.lewagon.org/lectures/setup/3-git-101/#/)
-- At the end of the git and Github lecture, make a **demo of Kitt**:
+- At the end of the git and Github lecture, make a **demo of Kitt** and how to submit solution to challenges:
   1. Navigation
   2. Lectures
   3. Videos